Eliza Trask Hill: Activist

 In 1885, the New England Helping Hand Society was formed, its aim being to provide at a moderate rate a comfortable home for young women earning low wages.
 Of this society, Hill was for several years the secretary, and for ten years, she was its president.
 She aided in many ways in ameliorating the conditions of working men and women.

 In 1888, Hill's residence was in Charlestown.
 For two years, she had been president of the Ward and City Committee of Women Voters, and she was also president of the Bunker Hill Woman's Educational League, an organization that was formed in February.
 Through the efforts of this organization alone, 2,600 women were assessed, with a view to taking part in the school election; and a most vigorous campaign was carried on, women being stationed at the various registration places to watch proceedings.
 The result of the election was gratifying.
 Not only was the whole school board ticket successful, but the women had significant influence in bringing about a change at City Hall.

 While serving as president of the Charlestown branch of the Loyal Women of American Liberty, the Independent Women Voters' party became the outgrowth of the struggle of 1888, and until 1896, Hill was the leader of this party.
 In 1889, the Woman's Voice and Public School Champion was first printed.
 Hill became the editor and general manager (1890–1907)).

 In 1895, she was chosen State secretary of the Massachusetts Branch of the International Order of the King's Daughters and Sons, an organization having 6,000 members in the State, comprising 270 circles and 229 independent members, who carried on charitable work.
 A vacation home at Hanson, Massachusetts, which accommodated 60 people, among them many mothers and their young families, was a State work.
 The vacation home of The King's Daughters is Gordon Rest.
 For eighteen years, Hill had personal supervision of this home.
 The work increased year by year, and was the largest undertaking of its kind in the State.

 She always stood firmly for free speech.
 For eighteen years, Hill's voice was heard in pulpit and on platform in the advocacy of good causes in Massachusetts and other States.
 The Independent Women Voters of Detroit, Michigan, were organized by her efforts.
 In Hill's evangelistic and Bible services, a simple faith was taught, with a reliance on Christ as mediator and Saviour.

 The result of labor in prisons and missions was gratifying in the reconstruction of broken-up homes, in the obtaining of employment for disheartened men and women, and in the redemption of those who had developed bad habits.
-Following in the footsteps of her father, she did much to help on the anti-cigarette movement, and was instrumental in banding hundreds of young people together to labor in Christian service.
-Naturally possessed of a very hopeful, cheerful temperament, obstacles which might seem to others very hard to overcome did not hinder or discourage Hill.
+Following in the footsteps of her father, she helped the anti-cigarette movement and was instrumental in banding hundreds of young people together to labor in Christian service.
+Possessed of a hopeful, cheerful temperament, obstacles which might seem to others very hard to overcome did not hinder or discourage Hill.